Wednesday, December 31, 2008

 Should I go see The Day the Earth Stood Still?

 That was the question in mind when I jumped on the Goog.
-I read a few reviews and decided that every remake is castrated by critics...screw it, I’m going to see it anyway.
+I read a few reviews and decided that every remake is castigated by critics...whatever, I’m going to see it anyway.

 “...they [astrobiologists] [ed note: I bet it sounds cooler than it really is] have speculated that more advanced lifeforms are exceedingly rare: consider that for 85 per cent of the 4 billion years life has existed on Earth, no multicellular creatures arose.
 So the rapid extinction of many species here would be a significant blow to the biodiversity of the entire galaxy, not just the Earth’s.”

 Wow.
-Not only do humans shoulder the guilt for the shithole-iness of their own double-wide, but also the entire effin trailer park.
+Not only do humans shoulder the guilt for the Earth, but the entire Universe?

 T.G.I.F.